tvl-labs/hyperlane-cardano/docs/design.md

 The `MultisigIsm` minting policy is parameterized by:

 - `VALIDATOR_VKEYS` — public keys of the expected validators.
-- `VALIdATOR_STORAGE_LOCATIONS` — storage locations of the expected validators.
 - `THRESHOLD` — the validators' quorum threshold.
 - `RECIPIENT_ADDRESS` — the recipient of output (message) EUTxO.